mitrasai/StockSentimentAnalysis-LSTM-Predictions/README.md

 # StockSentimentAnalysis-LSTM-Predictions

+Sentiment-Analysis: A Python project that uses natural language processing and machine learning to classify text into positive, negative, or neutral sentiments

 This repository hosts a comprehensive project that combines Sentiment Analysis and Long Short-Term Memory (LSTM) networks to predict the future trends of stocks.
 By analyzing sentiment from financial news and using advanced deep learning techniques, the system aims to provide insights into potential market movements.

 🔍 **Key Features:**